zthomas/rivet-chat-api/readme.md

 ### Use your own project files
 - Make sure your project file has an input of type "chat-message" and array checked (Type: chat-message[])
-- Rename all "Chat" nodes you want to have streaming output to "output"
+- Rename the "Chat" node you want to have streaming output to "output"
 - Select a main graph in "Project" settings
 - Add your file into the /rivet folder and remember the filename